Contrast-Security-OSS/docs/content/installation/java/installation/CloudFoundry.md

 | ---- | -----------
 | `repository_root` | The URL of the Contrast Security repository index ([details][repositories]).
 | `version` | The version of Contrast Security to use.
 Candidate versions can be found in [this listing][].

+If you would like to specify a specific version of the Java Agent to use, you can do so by setting the `JBP_CONFIG_CONTRASTSECURITYAGENT` environment variable and specifying a version listed [here](https://artifacts.contrastsecurity.com/agents/java/index.yml).

+An example overriding it would like this:
+`JBP_CONFIG_CONTRASTSECURITYAGENT`: 'version: 3.5.6_606'

 An example of creating a user-provided service and binding it to an application: